andydhpkp/loser-league/README.md

 ## Deployment
 https://loser-league.herokuapp.com/

-Currently not working

 ## Installation

-To run this application, please do the following installation:
+To run this application locally, please do the following installation:

 `
 npm i